 An accurate and authentic life-size replica of the biblical tabernacle, used by the Israelites in the years they wandered through the desert, according to how it is described in the Bible.
 The visit is by appointment and entails a fee.

 We have not visited The Tabernacle yet.
 And the main reason is that AFAIR, the paddleboats, the restaurant, and The Tabernacle are all closed on Saturdays.
-And we usually stop at Timna Park on Saturday (last day of the weekend) on the way home.
+And we usually stop at Timna Park on Saturday (the last day of the weekend) on the way home.

-In Visiting Eilat During The Winter post, you can find the description of other nearby attractions.
-Such as the Red Canyon At Eilat Mountains, Underwater Observatory Marine Park, and Dolphin Reef.
+Eilat guide suggests other nearby attractions, like the Red Canyon, Underwater Observatory Marine Park, and Dolphin Reef.
 There is also Hai-Bar Yotvata Nature Reserve, and further to the North, you can find Mitzpe Ramon And Makhtesh Ramon.

 If you have never been to Timna Park, then you are in for a treat.
-The scenery, the look of the rocks (their forms and colors), looks like from another planet.
+The scenery, the rocks’ look (their forms and colors), looks like from another planet.

 Moreover, there are interesting archeological finds, and there is a variety of hiking and cycling trails.
 And to top all of it, there are tours and events.
 So what are you waiting for?

 Have you ever been to Timna Park?
 Tell us about your experience in the comments below.